 Food inflation impacts and risks for restaurants

 The University of Michigan Surveys of Consumers provides a snapshot on consumer sentiment across the U.S.

-Any cratering in purchasing power for higher-income consumers could signal an impact in restaurant spend for pricer restaurant segments.
-However, the data shows that consumers rarely withdraw their restaurant spend entirely.
+Regardless of consumer sentiment, the data shows that consumers rarely withdraw their restaurant spend entirely.
 They instead trade down to more cost-efficient, value-focused options.

 Customers trade down rather than out during turbulent times